 How Do You Teach a Poodle to Swim?

-You must be wondering, if each poodle reacts differently to water, how should you acclimate your precious into a swimming pool?
+You must be wondering, if each Poodle reacts differently to water, how should you acclimate your precious into a swimming pool or lake?
 Allow us to give you a walkthrough.

 2. Next time around, pick a natural water body consisting of shallow water instead of a swimming pool.
 After all, you don’t want your little one to dive into a deep pool when you aren’t even sure if it can swim!